-Stock assessment and collection of the 2016 brood Wells Hatchery steelhead broodstock occurred at Wells Dam between 3 August and 27 October 2015.
-During that time, a total of 8,358 steelhead passed Wells Dam.
-Of those fish, 442 (5.3%) were sampled to determine origin through hatchery marks and scale samples.
-Of the sampled fish, 211 HOR steelhead were retained for broodstock purposes.
+Stock assessment and collection of the 2017 brood Wells Hatchery steelhead broodstock occurred at Wells Dam between 3 August and 15 November 2016.
+During that time, a total of 4,368 steelhead passed Wells Dam.
+Of those fish, 387 (8.9%) were sampled for hatchery marks or were scale sampled to determine origin.
+Of the sampled fish, 144 HOR steelhead were retained for broodstock purposes from Wells Dam ladder traps.
 All remaining steelhead were released into the west or east ladders upstream of the traps.

-After removing the Wells Hatchery broodstock, the number of fish estimated to have been double-counted at Wells Dam, and the number of fish estimated to have fallen back below Wells Dam that did not re-ascend, the net run escapement upstream of Wells Dam for the 2016 brood was 8,422 fish (Table 1).
-Analysis of scale samples and observations of hatchery marks indicate that NOR fish comprised 22.7% of the steelhead run to Wells Dam (77.3% HOR).
-Based on biological sampling of steelhead during broodstock collection, identification of hatchery marks, and coded-wire tags from fish retained for broodstock, only 3.3% of total escapement was composed of out-of-basin stray hatchery fish from the Wenatchee Basin, Ringold Hatchery, and Idaho.
-The abundance and relative proportion of NOR steelhead in the 2016 brood return was great enough to allow a selective sport fishery in the Methow, Okanogan, and Similkameen rivers, as well as the mainstem Columbia River.
-Creel censuses conducted during these fisheries estimated 1,384 adipose fin-clipped steelhead were retained (total HOR fish mortality = 1,404; Table 2; Maitland et al. 2016, with unpublished corrections).
-Indirect mortality of steelhead captured and released during the fisheries was assumed to be 5% and resulted in estimated mortality of 37 NOR steelhead (Table 2).
-Remaining steelhead were assigned to the Okanogan and Methow Basins based on results of radio-telemetry studies (see Table 1; English et al. 2001, 2003).
-An estimated 323 and 1,046 wild fish were available for natural spawning in the Okanogan and Methow River basins, respectively (see Table 1).
+After removing the Wells Hatchery broodstock, the number of fish estimated to have been double-counted at Wells Dam, and the number of fish estimated to have fallen back below Wells Dam that did not re-ascend, the net run escapement upstream of Wells Dam for the 2017 brood was 4,364 fish (Table 1).
+Analysis of scale samples and observations of hatchery marks indicate that NOR fish comprised 21.4% of the steelhead run to Wells Dam (78.6% HOR).
+Based on biological sampling of steelhead during broodstock collection, identification of hatchery marks, and coded-wire-tags from fish retained for broodstock, only 3.4% of total escapement was composed of out-of-basin stray hatchery fish, from the Wenatchee Basin, Ringold Hatchery, and

+Idaho.
+The abundance and relative proportion of NOR steelhead in the 2017 brood return was not great enough to allow selective sport fisheries in the Methow, Okanogan, and Similkameen rivers, or the mainstem Columbia River.
+However, a total of 60 HOR and 45 NOR steelhead were removed in the CCT Chief Joseph snag fishery.
+Both HOR and NOR steelhead were assigned to the Okanogan and Methow Basins based on results of radio-telemetry studies (see Table 1; English et al. 2001, 2003).
+An estimated 151 and 469 wild fish were available for natural spawning in the Okanogan and Methow River basins, respectively (see Table 1).
 Historic steelhead passage, mortality, and escapement data are presented in Appendix A.

 Based on radio-telemetry data (English et al. 2001, 2003), an estimated 58.0% of the hatchery fish passing Wells Dam were destined for the Methow Basin.
-After broodstock and fishery removal, an estimated 2,468 HOR and 1,046 NOR steelhead were available for natural spawning in the Methow River basin (see Table 1), resulting in a basin pHOS estimate of 0.70 prior to spawning.
+After broodstock and surplus removal, an estimated 1,431 HOR and 469 NOR steelhead were available for natural spawning in the Methow River basin (see Table 1), resulting in a basin pHOS estimate of 0.75 prior to spawning.

 Table 1.
-Escapement and disposition of the 2016 brood summer steelhead passing Wells Dam.
-HOR (N = 211) fish removed for broodstock at Wells Dam are not included in the escapement estimate above Wells Dam.
-Methow and Okanogan River escapements are based on radio-telemetry data (English et al. 2001, 2003), which account for 90.4% and 91.6% of the hatchery and wild escapement, respectively.
-Dam count includes passage from 15 June 2015 through 14 June 2016.
+Escapement and disposition of the 2017 brood summer steelhead passing Wells Dam.
+HOR (N = 144) fish removed for broodstock at Wells Dam are not included in the escapement estimate above Wells Dam.
+Tributary escapements are based on radio-telemetry data (English et al. 2001, 2003), which account for 90.4% and 91.6% of the hatchery and wild escapement, respectively.
+Dam count includes passage from 15 June 2016 through 14 June 2017.